Published: October 20, 2021 | Last Updated: November 11, 2025

 How to create a linear wipe transition in 4 easy steps

-A linear wipe transition is when the clip’s edge will shift across the screen.
+A linear wipe transition is when the clip’s edge shifts across the screen.
 Think of the wipe transitions used in the Star Wars movies.
-Let’s create one of these transitions in 4 easy steps.
+Let’s create one of these transitions in four easy steps.

 Step 1: Add clips to timeline

-This effect will require two clips.
-Place your first clip on the V2 track, and the second clip on the V1 track behind the first clip.
+This effect requires two clips.
+Place the first clip on the V2 track and the second on the V1 track behind the first.

 Step 2: Add Crop effect to top clip

 Add the crop effect to the top clip.
-We don’t need to add it to the second clip as the transition will only happen on the first clip.
+We don’t need to add it to the second clip, as the transition will only happen in the first clip.

 Step 3: Add keyframes

 Next, decide on the direction of the transition.
-You can do it from left to right, right to left, bottom to top, and top to bottom.
-For this demonstration, I will do left to right over 12 frames.
+You can do it from left to right, right to left, bottom to top, or top to bottom.
+For this demonstration, I will do it from left to right over 12 frames.

 Add a keyframe to the Left parameter at 0% 12 frames behind the end of the clip.
 Next, add another keyframe to the Left parameter at 100% at the end of the clip.
-You should see the animation happen if you scrub your playhead between the keyframes.
+If you scrub your playhead between the keyframes, you should see the animation happen.

 As a bonus, this would be a great place to add Feathering.
 10 points of feathering is a great place to start.
 This is optional.